 The College of Arts and Sciences Honors Program presents a variety of opportunities for motivated undergraduate students.
-Honors-qualified students who have a cumulative GPA of 3.3 or higher are eligible - but not required - to take Honors Program courses and attend Honors Community events.
-Juniors and seniors in the College of Arts and Sciences can choose to write an honors thesis in order to graduate with Latin honors.
-For more information, please contact Katherine Alexander, the Honors Council Representative for the Department of Asian Languages and Civilizations.
+In order to graduate with Latin honors, juniors and seniors in the College of Arts and Sciences can choose to write an honors thesis.
+For more information, please review ALC’s Latin Honors guidelines and contact Katherine Alexander, the Honors Council Representative for the Department of Asian Languages and Civilizations.
+Also, honors-qualified students who have a cumulative GPA of 3.3 or higher are eligible - but not required - to take Honors Program courses and attend Honors Community events.
 Students can also choose to apply to live in the Honors Residential Academic Program.

 The Bachelor’s-Accelerated Master's (BAM) degree program in Chinese or Japanese recognizes the need for master’s-level training upon entering the job market in a variety of sectors that call for highly advanced proficiency in the Chinese or Japanese language, knowledge of the culture of China or Japan and its literature, and the skills acquired by BA and MA graduates in the humanities: research, analysis, interpretation, translation and communication.